Vicarious (company): Recursive Cortical Network

 Vicarious is developing machine learning software based on the computational principles of the human brain.
 One such software is a vision system known as the Recursive Cortical Network (RCN), it is a generative graphical visual perception system that interprets the contents of photographs and videos in a manner similar to humans.
-The system is powered by a balanced approach that takes sensory data, mathematics, and biological plausibility into consideration.

 On October 22, 2013, beating CAPTCHA, Vicarious announced its model was reliably able to solve modern CAPTCHAs, with character recognition rates of 90% or better when trained on one style.
 However, Luis von Ahn, a pioneer of early CAPTCHA and founder of reCAPTCHA, expressed skepticism, stating: "It's hard for me to be impressed since I see these every few months."
-He pointed out that 50 similar claims to that of Vicarious had been made since 2003.
-Vicarious later published their findings in peer-reviewed journal Science.
+He pointed out that 50 claims similar to that of Vicarious had been made since 2003.
+Vicarious later published their findings in the peer-reviewed journal Science.

 Vicarious has indicated that its AI was not specifically designed to complete CAPTCHAs and its success at the task is a product of its advanced vision system.
 Because Vicarious's algorithms are based on insights from the human brain, it is also able to recognize photographs, videos, and other visual data.